Ocean Park Hong Kong

 As well as being an amusement park, Ocean Park Hong Kong aims to merge entertainment and education, including conservation advocacy.
-However, it has been criticised by wildlife advocates for practices including the wild capture of large sea animals, such as dolphins and orca, and the presentation of shows featuring such animals performing.
+However, it has been criticised by wildlife advocates for practices including the wild capture of large sea animals, such as dolphins and orcas, and the presentation of shows featuring such animals performing.

-Ocean Park is also renowned for holding the largest Halloween events in Asia.
+Ocean Park is also known for holding the Halloween Bash, the largest Halloween event in Asia.